DataDog/synthetics-test-automation-circleci-orb/src/tests/README.md

 ```

 We want our script to execute when running in our CI environment or locally, but we don't want to execute our script if we are testing it.
-In the case of testing, we only want to source the functions within our script,t his allows us to mock inputs and test individual functions.
+In the case of testing, we only want to source the functions within our script, this allows us to mock inputs and test individual functions.

 **A POSIX Compliant Source Checking Method:**